Cardamom Mountains: Threats

 The flora, fauna and ecosystems of the Cardamom Mountains are threatened by large construction and infrastructure projects, mining, illegal logging, and opportunistic hunting and poaching.

+Conservation work in the range has included the Central Cardamom Protected Forest project (July 2001–September 2004), implemented by Conservation International’s Cambodia programme with Cambodia’s Forestry Administration.
 Despite the very high level of protectional status, the actual protection of the conservation areas and implementation of the law has been very poor.
 The violation of the protection laws has happened on all levels, from opportunistic locals, and local business entrepreneurs, to governmental institutions, foreign companies and international criminal organisations.
 In the late 2010s, international conservation organisations, and the UN, has collaborated with the Cambodian government to halt a number of planned construction projects and clearings in protected areas.
 In 2016, the Cambodian government established a collaboration with international conservation organisations to increase on-ground patrolling and actual park ranger services, building several ranger headquarters and hiring armed personnel with arresting rights.
 This might signify a change in the destructive trends, at least concerning governmental responsibilities.